unrealwork/axibase-collector/README.md

 ## Overview

-Axibase Collector is a Java application that collects data from external sources and uploads them as series, properties,  messages, and CSV files into Axibase Time Series Database.
+Axibase Collector is a Java-based integration scheduler that collects data from external sources and uploads it as series, properties, and messages into Axibase Time Series Database.
+It can also download files in a variety of input formats and upload them into ATSD in CSV format.

-The Collector supports commonly used data exchange protocols including JDBC, SNMP, JMX, JSON, CSV, ICMP, TCP, HTTP, OVPM, Files as well as specific APIs such as Amazon Web Services and Docker Engine.
+The Collector supports commonly used data exchange protocols including JDBC, SNMP, JMX, JSON, CSV/TSV, ICMP, TCP, HTTP, OVPM as well as specific APIs such as Amazon Web Services and Docker Engine.

 ## Installation